-- Write in third person!
-The only times words like "I," "we," "you," "our," or "your" should appear in an article is if someone is being quoted and clearly identified. - Even reviews, which are clearly the opinion of the writer, are stronger when written in third person although that's more of an option. - Verify spelling of names (people, companies, products, places).
-Ask them!
-There is no excuse for a spelling error on a proper noun. - Avoid unnecessary words or redundancy: "Nick is currently a student at Southern New Hampshire University, majoring in business."
+- Avoid unnecessary words or redundancy: "Nick is currently a student at Southern New Hampshire University, majoring in business."
 "Currently" is implied.
 If Nick is a student, he is currently a student.
-Drop the word "currently." - Don't start articles with the date.
+Drop the word "currently." - Don't start articles with the day/date.
 What's the most important part of your story?
 Start with that!
 Starting with date just shows it's old information. - List company/school locations the first time you mention them.
 For example, "The New Hampshire Fisher Cats (Manchester, NH)" the first time, and then just "The Fisher Cats."
 You can ignore this rule when discussing SNHU. - Use a single space (not two spaces) between sentences.
 Proofread for consistency. - Always mention names be specific.
-Don't just say "Grace works at a supermarket."
-Say "Grace Daniels works at Market Basket, a supermarket in Concord, NH."
+Don't just say "Sofia works at a supermarket."
+Say "Sofia George works at Market Basket, a supermarket in Concord, NH."
 Don't just say "Chris is from southern New Hampshire."
 Name the town.
 "Chris Smith is from Nashua, NH."
-By the way, "Long Island" is not a town, it's a land mass in New York (and pronounced "Lawn Guyland").
 Cape Cod is not a town either it's just a land mass.
 Name the actual town. - Write short paragraphs (no more than about three sentences long).
 Start a new one at any segue or transition.
-A one-sentence paragraph is very common see most articles in a daily paper such as The Boston Globe or The New Hampshire Union Leader. - Headlines: A headline should be in either all capital letters or at least have the first letter of EVERY word capitalized.
+A one sentence paragraph is very common see most articles in a daily paper such as The Boston Globe or The New Hampshire Union Leader. - Headlines: A headline should be in either all capital letters or at least have the first letter of EVERY word capitalized.
 There should be no punctuation at the end of a headline.
 The one possible exception to this would be quotation marks.
-Challenge yourself limit your headline to no more than eight words and/or 100 characters (less than Twitter!). - Put the most important information first write for folks with short attention spans.
-After you're done writing it, read through it twice see if you can cut anything out. - When writing about someone, mention that person by full name the first time (Nikki Fain), and by last name only (Fain) each subsequent time.
+Challenge yourself limit your headline to no more than eight words and/or 100 characters (less than Twitter!).

-- Give your writing the "So what?" test.
+- Put the most important information first write for folks with short attention spans.
+After you're done writing it, read through it twice see if you can cut anything out. - When writing about someone, mention that person by full name the first time (Nikki Fain), and by last name only (Fain) each subsequent time. - Give your writing the "so what" test.
 How might the reader react? - Proofread spell check won't pick up everything. - The punctuation ALWAYS goes inside the quotation marks. - If using an abbreviation or acronym, you must spell it out the first time, and put the acronym in parentheses unless it's very common knowledge.
 For example, "National Basketball Association (NBA)."
-You may then use the acronym alone "NBA" each time after that. - Since we're a SNHU paper you don't have to spell out Southern New Hampshire University.
+You may then use the acronym alone "NBA" each time after that - Since we're a SNHU paper you don't have to spell out Southern New Hampshire University.